Air Conditioner Cleaning: Everything You Need to Know

 Maybe you haven’t needed your air conditioner since the previous summer, or perhaps you’ve been noticing a musty smell coming from your air vents recently.
 Whatever your current relationship with your AC unit, cleanliness is an integral part of maintaining and caring for your cold air ally.
 Here is everything you need to know about air conditioner cleaning.

-Air conditioner maintenance is essential for ensuring that your air conditioning unit is functioning correctly.
+Air conditioner maintenance and heating and cooling service is essential for ensuring that your air conditioning unit is functioning correctly.
 Whether you have a central air conditioner with an outside condenser or a small mini-split ductless air conditioner, cleanliness keeps your air cold.
 Dirt and debris are similar to an iceberg in the ocean.
 The amount of filth that is visible is just a fraction of the crud that lives inside your air conditioner unit.

 First and foremost, turn off the power.
 For a mini-split unit, or a larger centralized system, locate your breaker box and flip off the main power switch that controls your air conditioning unit.
 Your air conditioner uses large amounts of electricity and contains a lot of conductive metal.
 Tampering with your air conditioner while there is live power flowing through it could be harmful, and even fatal.

 Cleaning the outdoor condenser unit is an excellent first step in cleaning your air conditioner.
 The fan, grate, and condenser coils are all victim to being clogged with common elemental debris like dirt, leaves, dryer lint and grass.

 A regular garden hose is a great tool to use to clean the fan and the condenser coils inside the condenser unit but avoid using a pressure washer.
 Remember, the condenser unit is designed to expel heat and water, so don’t be alarmed when you see the water leaking out the bottom of the unit.